mojaloop/business-operations-framework-docs/docs/guide/README.md

 Join the collaboration for building a **“get started quickly”** set of core business processes that are easy to customise and contribute to open source and follow best practice.

-The bizOps framework is a framework through which hub operators can build and deploy their business process portals to support their business processes as defined the in the [Mojaloop business documentation](https://docs.mojaloop.io/mojaloop-business-docs/).
+The Business Operations Framework is a framework through which hub operators can build and deploy their business process portals to support their business processes as defined the in the [Mojaloop business documentation](https://docs.mojaloop.io/mojaloop-business-docs/).
 The Business Operations Framework supports community collaboration in building a User Experience for a Mojaloop hub operator that includes robust APIs, follows best practices and is secure by design that further supports adoption and enhancing off-the-shelf value of the Mojaloop solution.

 The resulting UI is not intended to be comprehensive, but to demonstrate an exemplar web experience that is easy to extend and customize.
 It is therefore important that Role Based Access Control, interfacing with standard Identity Access Management systems, API level security control, micro-frontends and maker-checker workflows are supported.
 The UX architecture follows a pre-compiled bundle with a backing API pattern that can be deployed on a Content Delivery Network (CDN).